factsheet – cost of owning a cat

 It is a legal requirement for all cats to be microchipped and placed on the NSW Pet Registry by the time they are 12 weeks old.
-For more information please read our factsheet on Microchipping.
+For more information please read our factsheet on Microchipping and registration.

 It is a legal requirement for all cats in NSW to be registered.